lightster/hub/README.md

 Within each of those directories are [Markdown](https://daringfireball.net/projects/markdown/basics) files that contain the information that is displayed on the cards.
 Adding, removing, or modifying a card from one of the sections is as simple as adding, removing, or modifying a Markdown file in the corresponding section's directory.

-If the Markdown file has any content besides the [Jekyll front matter](https://jekyllrb.com/docs/frontmatter/), the card's icon and title are turned into links that navigate to a page that is a render of the Markdown file's contents.

-The Markdown file's name only dictates the card's page is viewed in a browser.
-For example `_personal-resources/401k.md`, is viewable at `https://example.github.io/hub/personal-resources/401k/`.

-Each card file should contain at least two fields in the front matter:
+Each card file should contain at least two fields in the [Jekyll front matter](https://jekyllrb.com/docs/frontmatter/)]:
  - `title` — title of the card
  - `description` — description, which provides a concise context to the title